vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Common Errors/Runtime Exceptions/NullReferenceException/UnityEngine Object Find.md

 ::::note
 #### [`GameObject.FindWithTag`](https://docs.unity3d.com/ScriptReference/GameObject.FindWithTag.html)
 1. Check the console for a `UnityException`. `FindWithTag` will throw an exception when used with a tag that does not exist.
-1. Only active gameobjects can be found.
+1. Only active GameObjects can be found.
 1. Assignment must occur before access.
 Often you would use [`Awake`](https://docs.unity3d.com/ScriptReference/MonoBehaviour.Awake.html) to get, and [`Start`](https://docs.unity3d.com/ScriptReference/MonoBehaviour.Start.html) to use.

 ::::